chasingash/kids-art-classes/README.md

 The fonts I picked are Playfair Display and Poppins which I implemented into the CSS file via Google fonts.
 * Primary Font - Poppins.
 Chosen for its fun, modern and fresh feel.
 * Secondary Font - Playfair Display.
 Chosen for its traditional style.
-Well suited for sub-titling and complements the primary font.
+Well suited for sub-titling and complements the primary font really well.

 * ## Colour Scheme